astropy/astropy/docs/nddata/mixins/ndarithmetic.rst

     >>> ndd.unit
     Unit("pc")

-this will keep by default the unit of the first operand.
-However units will not be decomposed during division::
+This will keep by default the unit of the first operand.
+However, units will not be decomposed during division::

     >>> ndd = ndd2.divide(ndd1)